 The first thing to say here is that if the plight of various species can be improved through changes in human behavior then we should by all means work toward that end.
 The simpler solution is usually the better solution.
 For example, it might be a good idea to stop using those pesticides and antibiotics that appear to create more problems than they solve when introduced into the environment.
 Moreover, at the level of the environment and the economy, technological fixes are probably best reserved until we try changes in human behavior.
 After all, we've mucked up such fixes quite a few times already.
 (All together now: "Cane Toad Blues".)
 But what if the damage is too far along and cannot be addressed by changes in behavior?
 We should at least consider the possibility that a technological fix might be worth a go, if for no other reason that to figure out how to create a back up plan.
 Given the time scales involved in manipulating complex organisms, exploring the option of a back-up plan means getting started early.
 It also means thoughtfully considering which interventions would be most appropriate and urgent, where part of the evaluation should probably involve asking whether changes in human behavior are likely to have any effect.
 In some cases, a technical solution is likely to be our only chance.

+First up: corals.
 We heard from Stanford's Steve Palumbi on work to understand the effects of climate change on corals in the South Pacific.
 Temperature and acidity - two parameters already set on long term changes - are already affecting coral health around the globe.
 But it turns out that in the lab some corals can handle remarkably difficult environmental conditions.
 What if we could isolate the relevant genetic circuits and, if necessary, transplant them into other species, or turn them on if they are already widespread?
 My understanding of Professor Palumbi's talk is that it is not yet clear why some corals have the pathway turned on and some do not.
 So, first up, a bunch of genetics, molecular biology, and field biology to figure out why the corals do what they do.
 After that, if necessary, it seems that it would be worth exploring whether other coral species can be modified to use the relevant pathways.
 Corals are immensely important for the health of both natural ecosystems and human economies; we should have a back-up plan, and synthetic biology could certainly contribute.

+Next up: bats.
 Bats are unsung partners of human agriculture, and they contribute an estimated $23 billion annually to U.S. farmers by eating insects and pollinating various plants.
 Here is nice summary article from The Atlantic by Stephanie Gruner Buckely on the impact upon North American bats of white nose syndrome.
 The syndrome, caused by a fungus evidently imported from Europe, has already killed so many bats that we may see an impact on agriculture as soon as this year.
 European bats are resistant to the fungus, so one option would be to try to introduce the appropriate genes into North American bats via standard breeding.
 However, bats breed very slowly, usually only having one pup a year, and only 5 or so pups in a lifetime.
 Given the mortality rate due to white nose syndrome, this suggests breeding is probably too slow to be useful in conservation efforts.
 What if synthetic biology could be used to intervene in some way, either to directly attack the non-native fungus or to interfere with its attack on bats.
 Obviously this would be a hard problem to take on, but both biodiversity and human welfare would be improved by making progress here.

+And now: bees.
 If you eat, you rely on honeybees.
 Due to a variety of causes, bee populations have fallen to the point where food crops are in jeopardy.
 Entomologist Dennis vanEngelstorp, quoted in Wired, warns "We're getting closer and closer to the point where we don't have enough bees in this country to meet pollination demands.
 If we want to grow fruits and nuts and berries, this is important.
 One in every three bites [of food consumed in the U.S.] is directly or indirectly pollinated by bees."
 Have a look at the Wired article for a summary of the constellation of causes of Colony Collapse Disorder, or CCD -- they are multifold and interlocking.
 Obviously, the first thing to do is to stop making the problem worse; Europe has banned a class of pesticide that is exceptionally hard on honeybees, though the various sides in this debate continue to argue about whether that will make any difference.
 This change in human behavior may have some impact, but most experts agree we need to do more.
 Efforts are underway to breed bees that are resistant to both pesticides and to particular mites that prey on bees and that transmit viruses between bees.
 Applying synthetic biology here might be the hardest task of all, given the complexity of the problem.
 Should synthetic biologists focus on boosting apian immune systems?
 Should they focus on the mite?
 Apian viruses?
 It sounds very difficult.
 But with such a large fraction of our food supply dependent upon healthy bees, it also seems pretty clear that we should be working on all fronts to sort out potential solutions.

 A Bit of Good News